Cigarillo

 Café Crème, sold in 115 countries, is the best-selling cigarillo brand in the United Kingdom and France.

-A cigarillo (from Spanish cigarrillo 'cigarette'; in turn from cigarro 'cigar' and -illo (diminutive suffix); /es/ in parts of Latin America, /es/ in Spain) is a short, narrow cigar.
+A cigarillo (from Spanish cigarrillo 'cigarette') (Note: Pronounced /es-419/ in Latin America and parts of Spain, generally /es/ or /es/ in Spain.
+In turn from cigarro 'cigar' and -illo (diminutive suffix).) is a short, narrow cigar.
 Unlike cigarettes, cigarillos are wrapped in tobacco leaves or brown, tobacco-based paper.
 Cigarillos are smaller than regular cigars but usually larger than cigarettes.
+Cigarillos are typically made without filters, similar to cigars, and are meant to be smoked without inhaling to the lungs.
+A typical cigarillo contains three grams of tobacco.

+Description

-Cigarillos are usually made without filters, and are meant to be smoked like a cigar and not inhaled (except those made in this form only for specific tax issues).
+A cigarillo is a short, narrow cigar.
+Unlike cigarettes, cigarillos are wrapped in tobacco leaves or brown, tobacco-based paper.
+Cigarillos are smaller than cigars but typically larger than cigarettes.
+Normally made without filters, cigarillos are smoked like a cigar and not inhaled (except those made in this form only for specific tax issues).

-Generally, a cigarillo contains about three grams of tobacco; the length varies from 7 to 10 cm and the diameter is about 6-9 mm, usually 8 mm.
+Generally, a cigarillo contains about three grams of tobacco; the length varies from 7 to 10 cm and the diameter is about 6–9 mm, usually 8 mm.
 Comparatively, a cigarette contains less than one gram of tobacco, and is about 8 cm in length and 8 mm in diameter.
 Most cigarillos are machine-made, which is cheaper than hand-rolling.
 It is unusual to store them in humidors, partly because they are smoked in large quantities and so have a short shelf-life.

 Cheap cigarillos are typically marketed as a brand rather than with the term cigarillo.
 In the United Kingdom, common consumer brands include Henri Wintermans Signature (formerly Café Creme) and Hamlets.
 In the rest of Europe, they include Dannemann Moods, Candlelight, Agio Panters and Mehari's, Clubmaster and Handelsgold are popular.
 In the United States, they include Swisher Sweets, Black & Mild, Backwoods, Dutch Masters, Garcia Y Vega, Game, Optimo, Good Times, and Phillies.
 Some famous cigar brands, such as Cohiba or Davidoff, also make cigarillos: Cohiba Mini and Davidoff Club Cigarillos.

 In Spanish-speaking countries, as well as in the Philippines, cigarrillo means a cigarette.
 Anglo-Americans were first introduced to 'cigarrillos' on a massive scale during their conquest of New Mexico and California in the American-Mexican War 1846–1848.
 It was observed that, "Both sexes smoke cigarrillos almost incessantly".